-Shannon Stein, MSW, is a practice-oriented and adept meditation teacher steeped in both traditional and pragmatic Dharma.She is a Lama in the Namgyal lineage of Dharma practice.
-With warmth, humour and wisdom, she invites new and developed students into broader and deeper examinations of their meditation practices with a focus on Shamata (concentration), Prajna (wisdom) development and the open-hearted exploration and practice of Sila (ethics).
-Introduced to the Dharma by Lama Gerry Kopelow, her first teacher, she is now a Lama in the Namgyal Lineage of the Karma Kaygu School of Tibetan Buddhism with a particular interest and appreciation for Theravadin practice.
+Shannon Stein is a practice-oriented teacher steeped in both traditional and pragmatic Dharma.
+With warmth, humour and wisdom, she invites new and developed students into broader and deeper examinations of their meditation practices with a focus on Shamata (concentration), Prajna (wisdom) and the open-hearted exploration and practice of Sila (ethics).
+Introduced to the Dharma by Lama Gyurme Dorje she received lay ordination in 2013 by Lama Sonam Gyatso at the Dharma Centre of Canada.
+In 2016, her first teacher gave her teaching authority as Lama in the Namgyal Lineage of the Karma Kaygu School of Tibetan Buddhism.
+What most attracted Shannon to this lineage was Namgyal Rinpoche's unique emphasis on both the Tibetan and the Theravada teachings, the latter of which has been Shannon's main focus to date.

-Having studied closely with many of Namgyal Rinpoche's longtime students, she teaches regularly at the Dharma Centre of Winnipeg and has established a world-wide presence through face-to-face and online meditation teaching, supporting a full spectrum from novice students to those rooted in established meditation disciplines.
-Her understanding, both pragmatic and traditional, has been deeply enhanced by working closely as a student and Dharma collaborator to Daniel Ingram and Ron Crouch.
-She keeps her personal practice sharp by challenging herself to reach beyond the edge of her own progress in Sila, Shamata and Prajna.
-Married with children for over thirty years and a therapist throughout those decades, her work in private practice with individuals, couples and groups has given her a unique and intimate compassion for the complex struggles of householder responsibilities and relationships, which help inform her ability to guide and support ardent meditators in our busy and demanding modern world.
+Shannon and her husband of thirty years have raised two children together.
+As a therapist for over three decades, her work in private practice with individuals, couples and groups has given her a unique and intimate compassion for the complex struggles of householder responsibilities and relationships, which help inform her ability to guide and support ardent meditators in our busy and demanding modern world.
 She recognizes and appreciates the effort and balance required to advance on the path of awakening and uses her knowledge to encourage meditators not to relinquish the heroic effort to awaken despite the demands of their commitments to the people in their lives.